mit212/lab6_2025/README.md

 </details>

 In this lab, you will be working together as a small team to drive a mobile robot!
-Some parts of this lab can be performed in parallel, so feel free to skim through the handout and delegate to get through the lab faster.
+Some parts of this lab can be performed in parallel, so please skim through the handout and delegate to get through the lab faster.

 ## 1 Changing PlatformIO Environment
 Estimated time of completion: 5 min